 Plausible?
 It makes sense that Apple would want to take the iPhone 8 one step further in terms of water-resistance, so making it technically waterproof is the next logical step.
 Apple is notoriously cautious in designating its products waterproof or even water-resistant, though, so we’ll see if the company makes this claim in the upcoming iPhones.

-As for wireless charging, all things point to this actually happening.
-Apple joined the Wireless Power Consortium last year, and previous rumors have even indicated that all new iPhone models being released this year will feature wireless charging.
+As for wireless charging, this seems likely.
+Apple joined the Wireless Power Consortium last year, and previous rumors have indicated that all new iPhone models being released this year will feature wireless charging.
 So if you’re going to bet on an all-new feature, wireless charging is as close to a safe bet as we’ll get before launch date.